distbit0/distbit.xyz/_posts/2026-02-03-actually-impact-futures.md

 The outcome-A calculation has much less amplification: `price_a - spot` is `$9.50`, and dividing by `0.95` again produces `$10`, while a `$1` input error changes the estimate by only about `$1.05`.
 Its weakness is the source market.
 A claim paying `$1` under the 5% outcome is worth only about `$0.05`, so the same nominal liquidity commits much less economically valuable capital than it does under the 95% outcome.
 This makes the quote less robust.
 The reliability weighting balances the economic value of each source market's liquidity against the error amplification in its estimator.
 Its exact specification is out of scope.

 The baseline accepts observations only while `probability_a(t)` is between `minimum_probability` and `maximum_probability`.
 This is the permitted probability band.
+The band excludes near-extreme probabilities because event-market prices can become unreliable there and therefore unsuitable for impact settlement.
 An eligible observation samples probability, spot, and at least one conditional quote at the same timestamp while probability is within that band.

 The oracle uses the most recent `observation_duration` of cumulative eligible time before resolution.
 Ineligible periods are skipped, and later eligible observations after re-entry displace older ones.
 If the eligible time totals less than `observation_duration`, contracts using the index refund.
 The exact safeguards governing disconnected or stale observations remain implementation details to be worked out.